-Tuition and Fees
+Tuition and Travel

-A $300 deposit is required from those accepted to the CRIT program to secure placement.
-The deposit, a check written to “Boston Medical Center,” will be refunded upon completion of the training program.
+A $300 deposit is required from those accepted into the program and to secure placement.
+The deposit, a check written to Boston Medical Center, will be refunded upon completion of the training program.